Worksheet Week 9

 Working with Regression Analysis

 We will be using the “crime.csv” data available in the Downloads Section to analyse attitudes and experiences of crime in England and Wales.
-The data set contains several variables relating to questions asked about experience and perceptions of crime to a representative sample along with demographic details on the respondents.
-Data are taken from University of Manchester, Cathie Marsh Institute for Social Research (CMIST), UK Data Service, Office for National Statistics (2019).
+The data set contains several variables relating to questions asked about experience and perceptions of crime to a representative sample along with demographic details on the respondents (University of Manchester, Cathie Marsh Institute for Social Research (CMIST), UK Data Service, Office for National Statistics, 2019).
 For variable labels, please consult the Crime Data Code Book.

-Each respondent was randomly assigned to a different module, indicated by split and only asked a subsection of the questions.
+1. Each respondent was randomly assigned to a different module, indicated by split and only asked a subsection of the questions.
 The antisocx variable is part of module A and asks for a score from respondents on how much antisocial behaviour is in the neighbourhood.
+Previous research has suggested men perceive more antisocial behaviour in rural areas than urban areas.

 1. Create a new data set for those who were chosen for the ‘A’ module.
 Call this crime.a.

-2. The wburgl variable asks respondents how worried they are about being burgled with answers ranging from “Very worried” to “Not at all worried” along with “Not applicable” and “Don’t know.”
+2. We will now be using the full crime data frame.
+The wburgl variable asks respondents how worried they are about being burgled with answers ranging from “Very worried” to “Not at all worried” along with “Not applicable” and “Don’t know.”

 1. Recode those with “Not applicable” or “Don’t know” as NAs. b.Using agegrp7 and wburgl as continuous variables, test the hypothesis that older people are more worried about being burgled.